Truff1e/lockout/README.md

-### GENERATE A BALANCED BOARD (RECOMMENDED - START HERE)
+### Generate a Balanced Board (Start Here)
 The balancedboard command will create a fair and fun board weighed to the specified difficulty.
-This is the recommended option if you are just starting out or just want to start playing quickly.
+This is the recommended option if you are just starting out or want to start playing quickly.
 To create a balanced board, set the board size and difficulty using the sliders, and click "generate board".
-Leave the overrides field blank - more about that below.
+The app should reveal the data pack in your Downloads folder.

 The length of your game heavily depends on this board size and the difficulty you choose.
-I recommend a 3 or 4 size board for short games (45m-1hr), and 5 for longer games (1.5-2hrs).
+I recommend a 3 or 4 size board for short games (45m-1hr), and 5 or 6 for longer games (1.5-2hrs).

-### CREATE A CUSTOM BOARD
+### Generate a Custom Board
+To manually create a board, you need to make a list of goal ID numbers.
+Some tools to find goal IDs are found in the "Goals" tab.
+Alternatively, you can look through index.py in the source code to see a list of all available goals.

-To manually create a board, look through index.py and find a bunch of goals you want to have on your board.
-Put the ID number of these goals in a comma-separated list with no spaces.
+When you have slected your goals, put the ID numbers in a comma-separated list with no spaces.
 For example: A0001,A0002,A0003,etc. Do not put the same goal in the list twice, it will cause your data pack not to work properly.

-The "goals" tab has some helpful commands for finding specific goals.

-### GENERATE A RANDOM BOARD
+You must have a square number of goals (4, 9, 16, 25, 36, etc.)
+Do not put a comma at the end.

+### Generate a Random Board
 To generate a completely random board, specify a size and then click generate.
 I highly reccommend using balanced board instead of this option.

-### OUTPUT
+### Output
-Your data pack will generate in the folder "datapacks" and you can see what goals were added in the console.
+Your data pack will generate by default in your Downloads folder.
+If you used the python code, you can see what goals were added in the console.
+The app does not currently have this feature.

 ## Installing the Data Pack and Playing Lockout
 To install a data pack, open your Minecraft world folder and find the folder labeled 'datapacks'.
-Drag the zip file into this folder (no need to unzip it), then run /reload in your world.
+Drag the zip file into this folder (no need to extract it), then run /reload in your world.

 To play lockout, first install the data pack on your world or on a server.
 Add players to teams using "/team join 1 <player>" and "/team join 2 <player>".
 You can change the colors of the teams by typing "/team modify 1 color <color>".
 To start the game, run "/function lockout:game/start".
-If a player joins late, and they can't see the lockout board, type "/function lockout:game/resume" (this should happen automatically as of v1.3.0, however if this is the first time the player is joining, they will have to relog again to reset)
+If a player joins late, and they can't see the lockout board, add them to a team and have them relog.
+That should fix the problem.

 ## Limitations